tjamcas/DJ4E-ClassNotes/2-BuildingWebApplicationsInDjango/BuildingWebApplications_Week1_Notes.md

 -	In sqlite3, you would delete (`rm`) `db.sqlite3`.
 -	Deletion of `db.sqlite3` will erase the database and all its data.
 -	It also wipes out any admin accounts that you created - these will have to be manually created again.

+##### Postscript attributions:

+*The Django for Everybody course and slides are Copyright 2019-  Charles R. Severance (www.dr-chuck.com) as part of www.dj4e.com and made available under a Creative Commons Attribution 4.0 License.
+Please maintain this postscript in all copies of the document to comply with the attribution requirements of the license.
+If you make a change, feel free to add your name and organization to the list of contributors on this page as you republish the materials.*

+*Initial Development: Charles Severance, University of Michigan School of Information*

+*Insert new Contributors and Translators here including names and dates:*
+*Tim Castle, January 2022*